huynh-ivan/odin-landing-page/README.md

 # odin-landing-page
-setting up a repo to create a landing page from scratch
+setting up a repo to create a landing page from scratch. let's see how this goes!